 You may have seen Sebastien’s quick tutorial explaining how to change your Mac computer’s name so you can recognize it easily when using AirDrop, or simply when looking for it on the local network.

 It’s a little known fact that you can just as easily change the name of your iPhone, iPad or iPod touch.
-Choosing a custom name for your device helps keep it distinguishable from other devices you may own in iTunes and when using services like Find My iPhone.
+Choosing a custom name for your device helps keep it distinguishable from other devices you may own and when using services like Find My.

 Obviously, this is a tutorial for beginners as power users are probably aware how to do this.
 Regardless of your level of expertise, this how-to serves as a nice reminder to check and maybe choose a proper name for your device other than the default name iOS assigns to it after a restore or on first use…